Drishtant-Behera/HomeAutomationProject-esp32-/README.md

 ## **Features**

-**4-Channel Relay Control:** The ESP32 drives a 4-channel relay module, allowing you to control up to four separate electrical devices independently.
+**Any Amount of Channel Relay Control:** The ESP32 drives a different channels of relays, allowing you to control up to 16 separate electrical devices independently.
+You can edit the amount of relays by adding another line to the html code.

 **Server-Based Control:** The ESP32 connects to a local server using Wi-Fi, enabling remote control of the relays from any device with a web browser and access to the server.